-Term Test #2
+TERM TEST #2

 The term-test #2 covers chapter 5 to 9 of the textbook.
-It accounts for 35% of your final grade and will be written online and will be proctored.
-The term-test #1 is 60% closed book, multiple choice and 40% open book, short answer. or case-based.
+It accounts for 35% of your final grade and will be written in-class.
+The term-test #2 is 60% closed book, multiple choice and 40% open book, short answer. or case-based.
 The exam will cover material from the text book, readings, handouts, web site material assigned, lectures, class discussions and Lecture Videos.